 Here is a list of all published research projects to date.

-The Importance of Family History in Pre-Participation Screening Program
+The Importance of Family History in a Pre-Participation Screening Program

 Prevalence of Hypertension among US High School Students